risk-first/website/menagerie/Complexity-Risk.md

 > "Memory leaks are a common error in programming, especially when using languages that have no built in automatic garbage collection, such as C and C++." - [Memory Leak, _Wikipedia_](https://en.wikipedia.org/wiki/Memory_leak)

 [Garbage Collectors](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) (as found in Javascript or Java) offer you the deal that they will mitigate the [Complexity Risk](Complexity-Risk) of you having to manage your own memory, but in return perhaps give you fewer guarantees about the _performance_ of your software.
-Again, there are times when you can't accommodate this [Performance Risk](Production-Risk#performance-risk), but these are rare and usually only affect a small portion of an entire software-system.
+Again, there are times when you can't accommodate this [Operational Risk](Operational-Risk#performance-risk), but these are rare and usually only affect a small portion of an entire software-system.

 ### Protocols And Types